 (a) A special resolution is a resolution passed at a duly convened meeting of the Members of the Association if:

 (i) at least 21 days written notice specifying the intention to propose the resolution as a special resolution has been given to all members of the Association and

-(ii) it is passed at a meeting referred to in this paragraph by a majority of not less than three-quarters of such members of the Association as, being entitled to do so, vote in person or by proxy at that meeting.
+(ii) it is passed at a meeting referred to in this paragraph by a majority of not less than three-quarters of such members of the Association as are present in person or by proxy;

-A member shall be entitled to appoint in writing a natural person who is also a member of the Association to be their proxy, and attend and vote at any general meeting of the Association.
+(a) A Member shall be entitled to appoint in writing a natural person who is also a Member of the Association to be their proxy and attend and vote on their behalf at any General Meeting of the Association.